GreatEki/GoGoLife/README.md

 NOTE: the client side of the project uses yarn as package manager.

 Executing the project.
-To run the client side of the project - execute the command 'npm run client' You do not not necesarily need to naviagte into the client directory to run the react app.
+To run the client side of the project - execute the command:

+'npm run client'

+NOTE: You do not necesarily need to navigate into the client directory to run the react app.

 To run the server side of the app.
+Execute the command:

-Execute the command 'npm run server'
+'npm run server'

 NOTE: We can also execute both the client and server sides of the application concurrently.

+To run client and server concurrently, execute the command:

-Execute the command: 'npm run app'.
+'npm run app'.

 ---
 # PROJECT NOTES.